SKfraz04/e-Aurum/docs/functionality.md

 ## B. Selling eAU Tokens

 - **1. Sell Order Initiation:**
-  Users specify the number of EAU tokens they wish to sell back to the platform.
+  Users specify the number of eAU tokens they wish to sell back to the platform.

 - **2. Price Confirmation:**
   The platform confirms the current live price of gold before proceeding.

 - **3. Token Transfer & Burn:**
-  - Users transfer EAU tokens back to the platform's wallet.
+  - Users transfer eAU tokens back to the platform's wallet.
   - Tokens are then burned, and users receive the corresponding fiat or crypto equivalent.

 ## C. Redeem/ Physical Gold (UAE Only – Initial Phase)